By Amy Grotta, OSU Forestry & Natural Resources Extension – Columbia, Washington & Yamhill Counties

 The history of the Matteson Tract will be included in the management plan for the property, which is currently in development.
 Having knowledge of the property’s past gives me and others involved with managing the Matteson Tract a new lens with which to view the land and frame our management decisions.
 We can deduce, for example, that the oldest timber stands on the property are second-growth, having regenerated naturally after early owners cleared the merchantable timber.
 These areas may have subsequently seen light use by the early homesteaders, perhaps for livestock ranging and firewood.
 On the other hand, the areas now occupied by medium-aged Douglas-fir plantations had been in pasture for decades.
 A rambling apple tree in a small clearing dates back to the earliest known homestead on the property, and may be 100 years old.

 I admit I spent far too many hours developing this property history – once you’ve gone down the rabbit trail, it’s hard to pull yourself back out.
 But I consider it time well spent.
 On a personal note, I have been facing some serious health issues and this was the perfect project to distract me from reality for a while.
 Perhaps you or another member of your woodland family are also in need of a distraction this winter.
 If so, I encourage you to dig into your own property history and record it for others in the future.
-You can find our resource list for getting started, along with the Cameron and Matteson Tract examples, on the Oregon Forest Management Planning website.
+You can find our resource list for getting started on the Oregon Forest Management Planning website.